Owner Financing Offers – Positioning Your Offer to Get Your Desired Outcome!

 Positioning Multiple Owner Financing Offers To Get Your Desired Financial Outcome!

-One of the great things about owner financing (also called seller financing) is the flexibility and creativity that is available to both buyer and seller as they try to create a set of terms and conditions to purchase a home.
+One of great things about owner financing (also called seller financing) is flexibility and creativity that available to both buyer and seller they try to create set of terms and conditions to purchase a home.
 You can make multiple owner financing offers to steer the buyer or seller towards your desired offer.

-If the buyer is working with a traditional lender for a bank mortgage, their financing options are largely limited to whatever is on the lender’s menu and typically, buyers gravitate to a 30yr fixed mortgage.
-At the same time, all the seller can influence is the end sales price.
+The buyer is working with traditional lender for bank mortgage, their financing options are largely limited is lender’s menu and typically, buyers gravitate to 30yr fixed mortgage.
+At the same time, the seller can influence is end sales price.

 - Sales Price